 - Take out your planner and schedule it NOW.
 If it is not SCHEDULED, it will not be DONE.

 - Ask a friend/spouse/neighbor or even your kids to keep you accountable.

 - Stick to it for 30 days straight and you may start to fall in love with your new routine.

-If you are not ready to take the leap with a plan as per above and want to keep it simple, the following suggestions is a great way to get started.
+If you are not ready to take the leap with a plan as per above and want to keep it simple, the following suggestions are a great way to get started.

-- Take the stairs instead of elevators or escalator
+- Take the stairs instead of elevators or escalators

 - March on the spot when watching your favorite TV shows

 - Park further away in the parking lot